 The Remuneration and Succession Committee is a Board appointed Committee of four non-executive Directors.
 It is responsible for reviewing the performance of the Chief Executive Officer and making recommendations to the Board regarding his remuneration.
 It reviews appraisals and remuneration recommendations for the Senior Managers submitted by the Chief Executive Officer and also the Remuneration and Reward Policy which establishes staff remuneration structures.
 It also develops Board succession planning for consideration by the Board.
-The Remuneration and Succession Committee was chaired by Joy Stocker until her retirement from the Board in June 2017, and is currently chaired in an acting capacity by Michael Gobel.
+The Chief Executive Officer and Senior Manager responsible for the Human Resources function are invited to attend meetings and the Executive Manager Enterprise Risk & Compliance must attend relevant sections of meetings, however the committee may meet without Management.
+The Remuneration and Succession Committee is chaired by Kerry Grigg.